-Inherent in the actuarial models are assumptions including discount rates, rate of increase in future salary and benefit levels, mortality rates, health-care costs trends, consumer price index and the expected return on plan assets.
+Inherent in the actuarial models are assumptions including discount rates, rate of increase in future salary and benefit levels, mortality rates, health-care costs trends, consumer price index.
 The assumptions are based on available market data and the historical performance of plan assets.
 They are updated annually.